Arly Jover: Life and career

 Araceli Jover was born in Melilla, Spain.
-After living there for five years, her family was forced to move to Mallorca, in the Balearic Islands (Spain) because of her father's work as a soldier.
-She is the youngest of seven siblings; four sisters and three brothers.
+After living there for five years, her family was moved to Mallorca, in the Balearic Islands (Spain) because of her father's work as a soldier.
+She is the youngest of four sisters and three brothers.

 During her early years, she wanted to become a dancer.
 She began dancing at the age of 8.
 At 14, she dropped out of school, and at 15, she won a scholarship from the Comité Hispano Norteamericano.
 Because of this, she left Spain and moved to New York City in order to continue to study at the School of American Ballet under Martha Graham.
-After two and a half years in the United States, her career then moved on to becoming an actress sometime around 1995–1996.
+After two and a half years in the United States, her career then moved on to acting sometime around 1995–1996.
 She had her first role in an episode of the television show Women: Stories of Passion and starred in two international films Tango, and The Ballad of Johnny-Jane.
-After that, she did more work in television, before making her first American film debut in Blade, in 1998, as Mercury; the vampire lover of Deacon Frost.
+After that, she did more work in television, before making her first American film debut in Blade, in 1998, as Mercury, the vampire lover of Deacon Frost.

 In the following years, she starred in various small roles in films and TV episodes, as well as larger roles in other films such as Fish in a Barrel, and Vampires: Los Muertos.
 After 18 years in the United States, she then moved to France.
 Shortly after arriving there, she got a major role in the film Empire of the Wolves alongside Jean Reno.

-Personal life

-Currently, she lives in Paris, France, with her daughter.
-Her family still lives in Mallorca, where Jover visits every year during the summer.